 The /TMOUT identifier and its corresponding text string specify the path and filename of the tab-delimited totals, minimum, and maximum comparison summary output file.
-For each pollutant and process, this output file lists the link emissions total, tab-delimited input file total, a comparison of the totals, the minimum of the comparison performed to create the tab-delimited emissions comparison output file, and the maximum of the comparison performed to create the tab-delimited to create the tab-delimited emissions comparison output file by hour.
+For each pollutant and process, this output file lists the link emissions total, tab-delimited input file total, a comparison of the totals, the minimum of the comparison performed to create the tab-delimited emissions comparison output file, and the maximum of the comparison performed to create the tab-delimited emissions comparison output file by hour.